genepattern/RTutorialModule/README_PACKAGES.md

 Now, clean out the GenePattern package library once again and feed this file to the InstallRPackages module.
 Check the log to make sure everything went well, plus the stdout and stderr for details.
 As mentioned earlier, remember that the job will likely fail due to R's propensity for non-fatal stderr messaging.
 That's irrelevant to us so long as there are no true errors.

-I develop on a Mac, so R downloads binary packages and the installation process is fairly quick.
+I develop on a Mac, where R downloads binary packages and the installation process is fairly quick.
 This is a good way to get a first pass, but it's also necessary to try on a Linux server to be sure.
 This will give a more accurate picture but is often tougher than working on a developer laptop:

 - If it's one of our shared servers, it's not safe to wipe out the GenePattern package library as it affects other modules and other users.
 Also, we often don't have full admin rights to install system-level dependencies outside of R packages.
 - You can use a VM, though it requires more set-up to get it correct.
 This is probably the best option, though, because you have full control of the environment.